 For example, when I type personal injury attorney into Google, my query looks like the following:

-However, when I do a voice search for a personal injury attorney, I tend to get a bit wordy describing what I need in more detail.
+However, when using voice search for a personal injury attorney, I tend to get a bit wordy in describing what I require in more detail.
 As you can see below, my query is longer and more specific to my needs.
 The additional information also helps Google provide me with more targeted results.

-How do you create compelling content for voice searches?
+How do you create compelling content for voice commands?
 Simple, think about what your target market needs to know and write content around those questions.

 You’ve probably heard a million companies tell you how you need a mobile site.
 Please make this 1,000,001.
-The vast majority of voice searches happen on mobile devices.
-Without a mobile website, you wasted the majority of your voice search traffic.
+The vast majority of voice searches happen on android phones.
+Without a mobile website, you will lose out on the majority of your voice search traffic.